Dog walking rules

 We really appreciate all the people who want to come and walk our dogs!
 We just wanted to make note of a few things to help keep our dogs, volunteers, and staff safe.

 - NEVER let dogs meet!
 We have a lot of dog aggressive dogs, and some we just don’t know how they will do, so we never allow volunteers or adopters to do dog introductions without a staff member present.
-If you are looking to adopt a dog, and would like to introduce them to another dog, you just need to talk to a staff member, and we are happy to help.
+Even quick nose-to-nose contact can and HAS ended in bloodshed!

 - Watch the dog you are walking for any signs of distress.
 If they seem like they are getting tired, too cold, too hot, please bring them back right away and inform the staff.
 If you notice any other issues, such as limping, straining to use the bathroom, etc. also let the staff know.